chaoge525/soafee_demo/documentation/user_guide/reproduce.rst

 Reproduce
 #########

+This section of the User Guide describes how to reproduce a standard EWAOL distribution image for a supported
+:ref:`target platform <manual_build_system_target_platforms>`, configuring and
-The section of the User Guide describes how to reproduce a standard EWAOL distribution image for a supported target platform, configuring and deploying the supported set of distribution image features, and running simple examples of the :ref:`EWAOL Use-Cases <introduction_use_cases_overview>`.
+deploying the supported set of distribution image features, and running simple examples of the :ref:`EWAOL Use-Cases <introduction_use_cases_overview>`.

 ************
 Introduction